 Common Name: Darnel

-Lolium temulentum is a Annual up to 1.00 metres tall.
+Lolium temulentum is an annual plant that can grow up to 1.00 metres tall.

 It has edible and medicinal uses.